bubsler807/site/content/Blog/thomas pynchon intertextual.md

 Considering writing a fairly long essay on all the Fangs in Pynchon, listing the explicit appearances and some of their meanings, both within their own works and intertextually (although they are seemingly endless, as we are shown with the Golden Fang!) because I can't really find anyone else talking about it in any detail, but I feel like someone else must have noticed, and I can't find much mention of it.
 It might be buried in with stuff on the Golden Fang or blood and dracularity, or maybe on some podcast...

 It goes right back to V. and is a reoccuring theme in all his works.
 I just learned that Fang the cat in V. was originally called Yellow Fang in the 1961 draft, which then comes back in Against the Day with _The Chums of Chance and the Wrath of the Yellow Fang,_ prefiguring Inherent Vice.
-Heroin sucking the calcium out of your teeth.
+Artificiality becomes tied up with illusion.
+What's sold as a gold plated tooth is really just heroin sucking the calcium out of your teeth.
+Oh, and don't trust your dentist, folks.
 Obviously there's Fang in Mason & Dixon as well.
 Then there's all the gothic / film monster stuff.
 This line of inquiry has turned out to be something of... a goldmine.

+Biter-Bit Creek in Against the Day

 It's just absolutely insane how interconnected his works are.
 Would love to hear any thoughts on this, or if you know where this has been discussed.
 ### **Milk vs. Blood – Sustenance and Predation**